 A medical scheme is managed by a board of trustees who is elected by the schemes’ members.
 They are responsible for managing the scheme to the benefit of its members.

 It all depends on your specific healthcare needs and which company can offer you the best option to suit these needs.
 The medical scheme industry is constantly changing and that’s why it’s important to get help in choosing the right scheme.
 To help you make the right decision, it is often best to use the service of an independent intermediary or healthcare consultant.

 Yes, you have a wide range of options.
 Every medical scheme offers different sets of benefits (options) you can choose from, depending on your healthcare needs and budget.
 To help you choose between medical schemes and hospital plans, specific options the schemes offer and which benefits to include or exclude, it is best to use the services of an independent intermediary or healthcare consultant.

 What other alternatives are there to medical schemes?

 You can take out a hospital insurance policy from an insurance company.
 These often pay per day that you are in hospital rather than for the medical treatment.
 These do not fall under the Medical Schemes Act..

 What should a medical scheme pay for?

-The Medical Schemes Act of 1998 says that medical schemes must, according to law, at least pay for the treatment of a certain list of conditions as well as a list of procedures.
+The Medical Schemes Act of 1998 says that medical schemes must, according to law, at least pay for the treatment of a certain list of conditions as well as a list of procedures (270 altogether).
 These conditions and procedures are called PMBs (prescribed minimum benefits).
-To find out which conditions and procedures must be covered by your scheme, click here.

 What are my rights according to the law?